infracost/infracost-gh-action/README.md

 # Infracost GitHub Action

-This GitHub Action runs [Infracost](https://infracost.io) against the master/main branch and the pull request whenever a Terraform file changes.
-It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.
+This GitHub Action runs [Infracost](https://infracost.io) against pull requests whenever Terraform files change.
+It automatically adds a pull request comment showing the cost estimate difference for the planned state if a configurable percentage threshold is crossed.
 See [this repo for a demo](https://github.com/infracost/gh-actions-demo).

-This Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
+The Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

-As mentioned in the [FAQ](https://www.infracost.io/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
+As mentioned in the [FAQ](https://www.infracost.io/docs/faq), **no** cloud credentials, secrets, tags or resource identifiers are sent to the Cloud Pricing API.
+That API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.
 Infracost does not make any changes to your Terraform state or cloud resources.

 <img src="screenshot.png" width=557 alt="Example screenshot" />

 ## Inputs

-Infracost should be run using the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) with this GitHub Action.
-Once [this issue](https://github.com/infracost/infracost/issues/394) is released, we'll be able to support other methods.

-### `terraform_dir`
+### `path`

-**Optional** Path to the Terraform code directory (default is current working directory).
+**Optional** Path to the Terraform directory or JSON/plan file.
+Either `path` or `config_file` is required.

 ### `terraform_plan_flags`

-**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=myvars.tfvars -var-file=othervars.tfvars"`.
+**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=my.tfvars -var-file=other.tfvars"`.
+Applicable when path is a Terraform directory.

+### `terraform_workspace`

+**Optional** The Terraform workspace to use.
+Applicable when path is a Terraform directory.
+Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported".

 ### `usage_file`

 **Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

-The file should be present in the master/main branch too.
+### `config_file`

+**Optional** If your repo has **multiple Terraform projects or workspaces**, define them in a [config file](https://www.infracost.io/docs/config_file/) and set this input to its path.
+Their results will be combined into the same diff output.
+Cannot be used with path, terraform_plan_flags or usage_file inputs.

 ### `percentage_threshold`

 **Optional** The absolute percentage threshold that triggers a pull request comment with the diff.
 Defaults to 0, meaning that a comment is posted if the cost estimate changes.
-For example, set to 5 to post a comment if the cost estimate changes by plus or minus 5%.
+For example, set to 5 to post a comment if the cost estimate changes by more than plus or minus 5%.

-### `pricing_api_endpoint`

-**Optional** Specify an alternate Cloud Pricing API URL (default is https://pricing.api.infracost.io).

 ## Environment variables

-The following environment variables are required.
-Other supported environment variables are described in the [Infracost docs](https://www.infracost.io/docs/environment_variables).
+This section describes the required environment variables.
+Other supported environment variables are described in the [this page](https://www.infracost.io/docs/integrations/environment_variables).
 [Repo secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) can be used for sensitive environment values.

-Terragrunt users should follow [this section](https://www.infracost.io/docs/terragrunt).
+Terragrunt users should also read [this page](https://www.infracost.io/docs/iac_tools/terragrunt).
+Terraform Cloud/Enterprise users should also read [this page](https://www.infracost.io/docs/iac_tools/terraform_cloud_enterprise).

 ### `INFRACOST_API_KEY`